dainsaint/dainsaint.com/src/pages/now.md

 ---
-description: "what am i doing with my life? (as of June 3, 2024)"
+description: "what am i doing with my life? (as of July 3, 2024)"
 color: "#F5BC67"
 date: ""
 status: ""